Conner Bleackley

 Conner Bleackley (born February 7, 1996) is a Canadian professional ice hockey player.
-He is currently playing under contract with the Maine Mariners in the ECHL.
+He is currently an unrestricted free agent.
+He most recently played under contract with the Rapid City Rush in the ECHL.
 Bleackley was originally selected by the Colorado Avalanche in the first round (23rd overall) of the 2014 NHL Entry Draft, but was not signed to an entry-level contract, forcing him to re-enter the 2016 NHL Entry Draft, whereupon he was selected by the St. Louis Blues in the fifth round, 144th overall.

 Playing career

 Bleackley was selected by the Red Deer Rebels in the 1st round (21st overall) of the 2012 WHL Bantam Draft from AAA Bantam club the Okotoks Oilers.
 After playing a further half season of midget hockey with the UFA Bisons of Strathmore in the Alberta Midget Hockey League he made his WHL debut in the 2011–12 season.

 In only his second full season with the Red Deer Rebels he was named team captain as a 17-year-old for the 2013–14 season.
 Bleackley whilst showing positional versatility broke out offensively with the Rebels, producing a career high 29 goals and 68 points in 71 games.
 His outstanding play was further rewarded when he was chosen to skate in the 2014 CHL/NHL Top Prospects Game.

 Bleackley draft stock rose and he finished the season rated as a top prospect who was viewed as a possible first round selection heading into the 2014 NHL Entry Draft before he was selected by the Colorado Avalanche.
 In Bleackley's first NHL training camp, the Avalanche were critical of his conditioning and promptly returned him to the WHL without an entry-level contract.
 In the 2014–15 season, Bleackley continued his scoring pace from previous seasons with 27 goals and 49 points in 51 games.
 On February 6, Bleackley suffered a strained groin, effectively ruling him out until the post-season in which Red Deer suffered a first-round exit.

 During the off-season in the lead up to the 2015–16 season, Bleackley returned to the Avalanche rookie and training camp with ambition to earn an entry-level contract.
 With an improved physical performance, Bleackley was later returned for his final season of junior after competing in a pre-season game with the Avalanche.
 Prior to the commencement of the WHL season, Bleackley was relinquished of the captaincy by the Rebels, with coach Brent Sutter explaining the intent to focus on reaching his potential.
 With a guaranteed berth at the 2016 Memorial Cup, Bleackley struggled in the early stages of the year offensively.
 Bleackley picked up his offensive production and scored 41 points in 47 games before suffering a broken kneecap against the Everett Silvertips on January 23, 2016.